Philosophy

 Born at closing time.

-AIM wasn't designed at a strategy offsite.
-It runs a national retail network today — every formula reconciled against numbers a real CFO signs, every workflow shaped by people who lock up stores at 10pm.
+AIM wasn't drawn up at an offsite.
+It runs a national retail network today — every number checked against what a real CFO signs, every step shaped by people who lock up at 10pm.

 Now imagine Monday, 9:30.